Danny Kingad: Background

-Kingad was born on September 28, 1995 in Sadanga, Mountain Province, Philippines.
+Kingad was born on September 28, 1995, in Sadanga, Mountain Province, Philippines.
+He is of Igorot descent.
 After losing his father at the age of eight, Kingad began running with the wrong crowd that led him astray.
 He would drop out of school on multiple occasions and be found sleeping on the streets.

 Mixed martial arts career

 ONE Championship

 Kingad made his promotional debut against Muhamad Haidar on April 15, 2016, at ONE: Global Rivals.
-He won the fight via ground and pround technical knockout in the first round.
+He won the fight via ground technical knockout in the first round.

 Kingad faced Eugene Toquero on December 2, 2016, at ONE: Age of Domination.
 He won the fight via an armbar submission in the first round.

 Kingad faced Muhammad Aiman on April 21, 2017, at ONE: Kings of Destiny.
 He won the fight via unanimous decision.

 Kingad faced Adriano Moraes for the ONE Flyweight World Championship on November 10, 2017, at ONE: Legends of the World.
 He lost the fight via a rear-naked choke submission in the first round.

 Kingad was scheduled to face Gianni Subba on March 9, 2018, at ONE: Visions of Victory.
 However, Subba replacing injured Adriano Moraes against Reece McLaren in the main-event and Kingad faced Sotir Kichukov.
 He won the fight via unanimous decision.

 Kingad faced Ma Hao Bin on June 23, 2018, at ONE: Pinnacle of Power.
 He won the fight via unanimous decision.

 Kingad faced Yuya Wakamatsu on September 22, 2018, at ONE: Conquest of Heroes.
 He won the fight via unanimous decision.

 Kingad faced Tatsumitsu Wada on January 25, 2019, at ONE: Hero's Ascent.
 He won the fight via unanimous decision.